 - I. Osteology and Arthrology of the Head and Neck.
-(Professors Smith and Brunot).
+(Professor Smith and Dr. Brunot).
 Students are loaned bones which they may take to their rooms.
 Accurate drawings of the typical bones will be required, which must be fully labeled and handed in for correction.
 The work is pursued accompanying the dissection of the parts of the body. - II.
 Dissection of the Head, Neck and Thorax, and the Abdomen.
-(Professors Smith and Brunot.)
-The student is required to give special attention to the anatomy of the head and neck, and the functional connections and structural relationship of the digestive apparatus and thoracic viscera Second trimester. - III.
+(Professor Smith and Dr. Brunot.)
+The student is required to give special attention to the anatomy of the head and neck, and the functional connections and structural relationship of the digestive apparatus and thoracic viscera, Second and third trimesters. - III.
 Histology and Organology.
 (Dr. Dees).
 Students are required to attend the full series of lectures dealing with Organology as given by the head of the department to medical students.
 (3 hours per week, one trimester).
 The laboratory work required of dental students in this course will occupy nine hours per week during the second trimester.
 The work will comprise (1) a brief study of the form, structure and functional varieties of the cell, (2) a study of the varieties of the fundamental tissues of the body, and (3) in organology proper, most serious attention will be given to the structures of the Mouth Cavity and those comprising the digestive and circulatory apparatus.
 Explanatory talks in the laboratory and occasional lectures will be given by the instructor in charge.